Education in Bangladesh: Education system

-At all levels of schooling, students can choose to receive their education in English or Bangla.
-Private schools tend to make use of English-based study media while government-sponsored schools use Bangla.
+At all levels of schooling, students can choose to receive their education either in English or Bengali.

+Bangladesh has allocated 60 percent of primary school teaching positions specifically for women.

+There is no middle school system in Bangladesh.

-National Curriculum
+National curriculum

-Bangladeshi National School Curriculum provides textbooks, takes standardized tests via one of two languages: English and Bangla (Bengali).
+The National Curriculum and Textbook Board (NCTB) provides textbooks, takes standardized tests via one of two languages: English and Bengali.
+Bengali and English are mandatory subjects for all students following the national curriculum irrespective of their chosen medium of instruction.
+The Bengali version of the national curriculum is called "Bangla version" and the English version of the national curriculum is called "English version".
+Those who follow these individual curriculums are called "Bangla version students" and "English version students" respectively.
+Bangla version of alternate curriculums are called "Bangla Medium" and English version of alternate curriculums are called "English medium".
+Those who follow these individual alternate curriculums are called "Bangla medium students" and "English medium students" respectively.

 A student is expected to complete 12 years of education up to class 12.
 The curriculum does not include pre-school.

-There is no choice of subjects offered to students under this curriculum until class 9 and again at class 11 when a student is expected to choose between 3 streams of education:
+There is no choice of subjects offered to students under this curriculum until class 9 and again at class 11 when a student is expected to choose between 3 streams of education.
+The 3 streams of education are as following: